 Support vital organizations

-Other organizations that can help these communities include Keeping Families Connected, a local non-profit that provides free transportation to and from correctional facilities for families of incarcerated loved ones; the Chris Howell Foundation, an organization that handed out 28,000 PPE care packages and 910,000 pounds of food to over 28,000 families in DFW from June 13 to December 14, Dallas Truth Racial Healing and Transformation, a community-driven vehicle for change to transform the Dallas community and eventually the country; Education Is Freedom, an organization dedicated to helping students pursue a college education; the Dallas branch of the United Negro College Fund; local Black houses of worship; House of Rebirth, provider of services and resources for Black Trans women; and the African American Museum of Dallas; and the S.M.
+Organizations that can help these communities include Keeping Families Connected, a local non-profit that provides free transportation to and from correctional facilities for families of incarcerated loved ones; the Chris Howell Foundation, an organization that handed out 28,000 PPE care packages and 910,000 pounds of food to over 28,000 families in DFW from June 13 to December 14, Dallas Truth Racial Healing and Transformation, a community-driven vehicle for change to transform the Dallas community and eventually the country; Education Is Freedom, an organization dedicated to helping students pursue a college education; the Dallas branch of the United Negro College Fund; local Black houses of worship; House of Rebirth, provider of services and resources for Black Trans women; the African American Museum of Dallas; and the S.M.
 Wright Foundation, which provides support and stability to underprivileged children and less fortunate families through hunger relief, economic empowerment, and assistance in the areas of education, health, and social services.

 Purchase merchandise, services, and gift cards online from Black retailers

 “The best way to help is always to support a brand.
 If you know of a Black-owned business that could need some help, simply make a purchase at that establishment or tell someone about that establishment.
-Word of mouth is a major key to support and we all know word travels fast,” said Wes Williams, owner/franchisee of BurgerIM in the West End, one of many Black-owned businesses that was trashed during the protests.
+Word of mouth is a major key to support and we all know word travels fast,” said Wes Williams, owner/franchisee of BurgerIM in the West End.
 “We can each do our part to help out Black businesses in Texas.
 We are all in this together.”

 Fortunately for consumers in North Texas, the retail options are plentiful when it comes to Black-owned businesses.
 The following entities have online stores, making it easy to purchase goods services and gift cards from the comfort and safety of home.